Erika Fox

 Erika Fox (born 3 October 1936) is a British composer and teacher.
-She was born in Vienna and emigrated to England as a refugee in 1939.
-She grew up in an Orthodox Jewish home, and studied composition at the Royal College of Music with Bernard Stevens, and later with Jeremy Dale Roberts and Harrison Birtwistle.
+Born in Vienna, she grew up in an Orthodox Jewish home.
+In 1939 at the age of three, Fox emigrated to England as a refugee.
+There she went on to study composition at the Royal College of Music with Bernard Stevens, and later with Jeremy Dale Roberts and Harrison Birtwistle.